What Are the Signs of Child Abuse?

 Child abuse happens when someone harms a child’s body or emotional health, development, and well-being.
 There are 4 main types.

-Physical abuse means that someone hurts a child’s body or puts her in physical danger.
+Physical abuse means that someone hurts a child’s body or puts them in physical danger.
 It doesn’t matter if the child gets seriously hurt or if it leaves a mark.
 Any harm is abuse.
 It includes when someone:

 - Burns a child